taroooyan/bg-wiki/NANO-MANUAL.md

 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/overviewpics/bGeigie Nano manual v5.3big_Page_03_Image_0002.jpg)

 ##STEP 01: MAIN BOARD
 Almost all the components get attached to the main board, so itʼs a good place to start.
-Weʼve broken it down for you logically based on our experience, but you might have areas on to change the order of some steps.
-Most questions can be resolved by referring to the component placement diagrams on pp. 4, 9, and 11.While we suggest working from components that lie close to the board to the higher ones,we understand that this is a matter of preference.
-The same goes for whether you place all the components and then solder them, or place one or two at a time and solder them as you go.It's a good idea to attach 4 black plastic standoffs through the holes in the corners of the main board ﬁrst, to make handling easier.
-At each corner, insert a 10mm standoff from the upper face of the board, then screw an 8mm one to it from the bottom.
+Weʼve arranged the assembly steps in a logical order as based on our experience.
+Of course you can change the order of some steps.
+Most questions can be resolved by referring to the three large diagrams, the Large Parts, Small Parts and Back Parts placement diagrams on pp. 4, 9, and 11.
+(A paper printout of these diagrams can be handy.)
+While we suggest starting from components that lie close to the board before the higher ones, the order of assembly is partly a matter of preference.
+Similarly some builders place all the components and then solder them, others place and solder each in turn as they go.

+To begin and to make handling easier, attach 4 black plastic standoffs through the holes in the corners of the main board ﬁrst.
+At each corner, insert a 10mm standoff from the upper face of the board, then screw corresponding 8mm one to it from the bottom.
+(Relevant photos: see the standoffs in the 4 corners of the panels in the finished product.)

 ***
 ***
 ![]
 (https://raw.github.com/Safecast/bGeigieNanoKit/master/nano%20manual%20named%20pics/v1.0r2_page1.jpg)

 ##STEP 01-1: SMALL COMPONENTS:
 All of these will go on the main board.
 Place and solder them, nipping off the leads.
-Refer to the placement guide!
+Refer to the Small Parts Placement Guide!

-**Resistors** (R1 through R12-- but no R11): There are 6 types, 11 in all.
-It can get confusing!
-They have no polarity so they can go in either way (Be especially careful not to confuse the 4.7k resistor, which has a red stripe, with the 47k one, which has an orange stripe).
+**Resistors** (R1-R10, R12): The kit contains  6 types, 11 resistors in all as listed on the Small Parts Placement Guide.
+(There is no R11.)
+Resistors have no polarity so either side can go in either hole.
+(Be especially careful not to confuse the 4.7k resistor, which has a red stripe, with the 47k one, which has an orange stripe).
 Pay close attention to the color ID stripes as listed on the placement guide.
+(Doublecheck correct placement against the diagram before you solder.
+Soldered components are much easier to install than to remove.)
+If in doubt, measure them with a ohm meter.
+(A working multimeter is an inexpensive tool for electronics.
+One can master a voltmeter's basic functions with a little wiki, youtube or coaching.)
+If still in doubt, ask for help.

 ![]